I know it's bad to be criticizing most dads at a day like this, but like what Jeff Pearlman says,

 4. Play with dolls and paint your toenails: How many fathers do I know who refuse to get girlish with their girls?
 Dozens.
 Dude, put aside the machismo, break out Barbie and slather on some pink polish.
 You'll make a friend for life -- and nobody else is watching.

-5. Do things you don't want to do: It's easy to take the kids to the driving range -- because you want to be there.
+.
 Now try spending the day having a tea party at American Girl.
 Or crawling through one of those wormholes at the nearby kiddie gym.
 Fun?
 Often, no. But this isn't about you.

 6. Order the wife to bug off: I recently met a mother who told me her husband hadn't been alone with their 9-year-old daughter for more than two hours ... ever.
 Inexcusable.
 Let your wife do her own thing: relax, take a run, whatever.
 Entertain your children solo.
 They don't bite (Note: CNN.com is not liable if your children do, in fact, bite).